sgrimm/lurkers-guide/README.md

 Inside that directory are a bunch of subdirectories, mostly corresponding to the major sections of the site.
-I'll get to them individually in a moment, but first a word on some common things you'll see in most of them.
+I'll get to them individually in a moment, but first a word on how some of the files get generated.

-## gen.py
+### gen.py - building the episode pages

 The biggest thing to know about is a Python script called "gen.py", a version of which lives in each of the directories that contains